top of page

 Mucorales - pin mould

-I never realised when I started this series of articles on woodland ecology that I would become so fascinated by fungi and that my interest would extent to species such as these, but I'm always drawn to the smaller more unusual forms so it's no surprise that I want to learn about pin moulds.
-There aren't that many species that I'm going to be able to find in my local woodlands, but it's definitely a group I want to explore.
+I would never have thought that my recent fascination with some of the more obscure and less popular forms of fungi would extend to mould, but I'm always drawn to the smaller and more unusual species that tend to get ignored, so it's perhaps no surprise that I want to learn more about pin moulds.
+There aren't that many species that I'm going to be able to find in my local forests and pasture woodlands, but it's definitely a group I want to explore.

 The higher-level classification arrangement of the zygomycetes has recently been redefined through phylogenetic analysis, Spatafora et al. (2016), which has left some taxa in uncertain (incertae sedis) position.
 The upshot of this analysis is that the zygomycetes now comprise two major clades, Mucoromycota and Zoopagomycota, currently defined as phyla, thereby abandoning the traditional Zygomycota.
-Under this arrangement the Mucoromycota now includes three subphyla - the arbuscular mycorrhizae-forming Glomeromycotina (see article 3.1a); Mortierellomycotina, which are mainly root endophytes; and the Mucoromycotina incorporating two primary orders, Endogonales and Mucorales.
+Under this arrangement the Mucoromycota now includes three subphyla - the arbuscular mycorrhizae-forming Glomeromycotina (see article 3.1a); the Mortierellomycotina, which are mainly root endophytes; and the Mucoromycotina, consisting of two primary orders Endogonales and Mucorales, plus Umbelopsidales which separates the genus Umbelopsis with inconspicuous columellae.

-Although this group includes a few weak parasites, most Mucorales are saprobes that grow on organic matter such as soil, dung or fruit.
+Although the group includes a few weak parasites, most Mucorales are saprobes that grow on organic matter such as soil, dung or fruit.
 They are broadly characterised by having abundant, rapidly growing mycelium typically with long hyphae that develops in the substrate and, through asexual reproduction when conditions are right, produce erect sporangiophores that support sac-like sporangia.
-They also reproduce sexually through the formation of zygospores, but that's way outside the scope of this simple article that focuses on general appearance and visible macroscopic features.
+They also reproduce sexually through the formation of zygospores, but that's outside the scope of this article which focuses on the general appearance and visible macroscopic features of the anamorphic stage.

-Mucorales comprises eleven families with numerous genera and species but, as far as I can see, there are only three families and probably no more than five or six genera that are likely to be discovered and photographed in the forest or open pasture woodland.
-Whilst some pin moulds can be identified reasonably easily, the tiny size, variable nature and limited visible characters make it almost impossible to distinguish individual species from certain genera.
+Mucorales now comprises thirteen families (previously eleven) with around 55 genera and 260 defined species but, in respect of this article, there are only four families and probably no more than five or six genera, that are likely to be discovered and photographed in the forest or open pasture woodland.
+Whilst some pin moulds can be identified reasonably easily, the tiny size, variable form and limited visible characters make it almost impossible to distinguish individual species from certain genera.
 The following is my best effort of trying to describe and identify species I've seen or hope to see.

-Mucor mucedo will grow and produce sporangiophores at temperatures as low as 5°C (as below), which isn't necessarily the case with other less common members of the genus.
-The temperature has a significant effect on growth and appearance.
-Up to 15°C, it will produce shorter, often recurved, sporangiophores than it would when the temperature is more in the region of 15-25°C. Growth is also dependent on light with daylight promoting taller, sparse sporangiophores, whereas more typical, sheltered habitats with poor light will produce denser, shorter growth.
+The interesting thing about Mucor mucedo is that it has different growth forms dependent on conditions and, to some extent substrate, with the primary factors being temperature and light, but also moisture.
+Unlike other members of the genus, it will grow and produce sporangiophores at temperatures as low as 5°C (as below), but the growth will usually be minimal.
+Up to 15°C, it will produce shorter, often recurved, sporangiophores than it would when the temperature is in the region of 15-25°C. Optimal growth is around 20°C, but if it starts rising to 30°C or more growth will be inhibited.
+Another important factor is light, with daylight promoting taller or longer, sparse sporangiophores, whereas more typical, sheltered habitats with poor light will generally produce denser, shorter growth.

 Mucor mucedo